5 Fun Things To Do Near Penrith

-Visitors can enjoy the house and the architecture, five acres of wonderful gardens, historic parkland and refuel with food served in the Medieval Hall Tearoom.
+Visitors can enjoy the house and the architecture, five acres of wonderful gardens and historic parkland.
+Then refuel with food served in the Medieval Hall Tearoom.

 It is one of the most impressive stately homes in the North West of England.
 With a Georgian façade of pink stone, which glows in the sunlight.
 There is a ‘Bird Man of Dalemain’, who feeds songbirds from his hands, a topiary dragon, and the gardens are home to a famous Himalayan Blue Poppy.

 If you love scones, then you’ll enjoy trying theirs, which are made from a secret recipe.
 And served with their award-winning marmalade!

-During the summer months, there are few things more enjoyable than cooling off with a swim while still enjoying the great outdoors.
-The last thing you want is to head to an indoor leisure centre, only able to see the sun through windows, so why not head to Askham Outdoor Swimming Pool?
+During the summer months, there are few things more enjoyable than cooling off with a swim.
+The last thing you want is to head to an indoor leisure centre, only able to see the sun through windows.
+So why not head to Askham Outdoor Swimming Pool?

 There are two heated pools, one for the little ones and a 20-metre pool for everybody else.
 The pools feature lifeguards, toilets, shower facilities, and plenty of green space to enjoy a picnic or lie in the sun after a swim.

 You can visit a kiosk serving ice cream, snacks and drinks, and they even offer private hire for parties and events.